 The Company entered into a bitcoin mining pool by executing a contract, as amended from time to time, with a mining pool operator to provide computing power to the mining pool.
 Specifically, in November 2022, the Company entered into a mining pool contract with Foundry USA Pool ("Foundry").
 Providing computing power to a mining pool operator for the purpose of cryptocurrency transaction verification is an output of the Company's ordinary activities.
 The contract is terminable at any time by either party with no substantive termination penalty.
 The Company's enforceable right to compensation begins when, and lasts for as long as, the Company provides computing power to the mining pool operator; the Company's performance obligation extends over the contract term given the Company's continuous provision of hashrate.
 This period of time corresponds with the period of service for which the mining pool operator determines compensation due the Company.
 Given cancellation terms of the contract, and the Company's customary business practice, the contract effectively provides the Company with the option to renew for successive contract terms of 24 hours.
 The options to renew are not material rights because they are offered at the standalone selling price of computing power.
-The Company elected the optional exemption to not disclose the transaction price allocated to remaining performance obligations that are part of a contract that has an original expected duration of one year or less.
+The Company elected the optional exemption to not disclose the transaction price allocated to remaining power.